 Yes…or not.
 See, it is not actually a possibility to get married at city hall, contrary to what most think.
 You must instead go to the “Office of the City Clerk: Marriage Bureau."
 The address is 141 Worth Street in Manhattan.
 The office is open to the public Mondays through Fridays – no weekends – 8:30 - 3:45.

-This is if you wish to be married in a government building.
-However, if you want to be a little more creative, there are many other locations to hold your ceremony throughout the beautiful city of New York.
+This is if you wish to marry in a government building.
+If you want to be a little more creative, there are many other locations to hold your ceremony throughout the beautiful city of New York.
 And here are some of the best spots in town – you’re welcome.

 Having zero limitations is what makes an elopement in NYC so exciting.
 Due to the small size of the party, getting married almost anywhere you choose becomes a cinch.
 There are many options, from parks and museums to your parent’s backyard, but here’s some of the favorites lately.

 Many an adorable wedding has taken place amidst the hustle and bustle of this famous area.
 If you and your fiancé are the well-traveled types, why not say your vows right here?
 Then you can hop on a train and book it to the most magical and romantic spots in the city.
 Talk about a getaway car.